xiaozhuai/odourless/README.md

 [中文说明](README_CN.md)

 Odourless is a tool for preventing .DS_Store creation.
+It works on MacOS latest Catalina.

 **Alpha version!
 Use it at your own risk!**